tridentity/800-63A-ImplGuide/7_IAL2_Example_Walk-Through.md

 # IAL2 Example Walkthrough

-Assuming that IAL2 is selected for a particular use, let us walk through the identity proofing steps for an application case where a provider offers services through a mobile device.
+Assuming that IAL2 is selected for a particular use, let us walk through the identity proofing steps for an application case wherein a provider offers services through a mobile device.

 ## Evidence Selection